jancarloviray/blog/_posts/2017-02-02-mysql-quickstart-cheat-sheet.md

 excerpt_separator: <!--more-->
 ---

-Although my favorite database is PostgreSQL, MySQL still has its uses, especially that Google Cloud SQL is only compatible with MySQL.
+Although my favorite SQL database is PostgreSQL due to its feature-rich capabilities and amazing performance, MySQL still has its benefits, especially in the replication side.
+In fact, Google Cloud SQL is only compatible with MySQL right now.
+If they offered PostgreSQL, I would not be writing this.
+But I'll stop now on opinions.
 Let's do a quick start, and compile a cheat sheet afterwards.
+Also, check out some tips I learned including some best practices.
 <!--more-->
 ## Quick Start